srydzewski/Summer2019-Team30/README.md

 3. [Install JDK 1.8.202+](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 This is used to compile the java.

 4. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 This is used to grab the code repository into your computer.
+If you are using Mac or Linux you might not need to install git.
+I would first try to run step 5's command first.

 5. Clone the repo using `git clone https://github.com/fluffysheep-codeu/Summer2019-Team30.git` in the command line.
 If you are using windows, then you might consider installing [Git bash](https://gitforwindows.org/) which allows you to run a Unix terminal.